ACharbonneau/supreme-octo-disco/README.md

 # supreme-octo-disco
-Processing and Analysis of 2015 GBS data for **Signatures of Selection** and **AE F2 mapping** projects
+Processing and Analysis of 2015 GBS data for **Signatures of Selection** and **AE F2 mapping** projects Designed to work on MSU HPCC inte16 cluster

 TLDR;

 1. Make a main directory
-2. Clone repo onto HPC
+2. Clone repo into main directory
 2. Change hardcoded file paths in 1_GetData.sh, if necessary
-3. Run numbered scripts, in numerical order
-	- .sh and .qsub scripts should be run from the main directory
+3. Run numbered 1_GetData.sh, from the main directory
-	- .R and .Rmd scripts must be run from the script folder (uses R 3.2.3)

 ##Files

 ##File Functions:

 ###1_GetData.sh
-Gets raw data and metadata, copies it to scratch and makes it useable.
+Gets raw data and metadata, copies it to main directory and makes it useable.
 Also sets up workspace and launches pipeline.

 Calls:
-- metadatamunge.R
+- 1.1_metadatamunge.R
-- BT2_build.qsub
+- 1.1_BT2_build.qsub
-- FastQC.qsub
+- 1.1_FastQC.qsub
-- ProcessRadtags.qsub
+- 1.1_ProcessRadtags.qsub

-###metadatamunge.R
+###1.1_metadatamunge.R
 Creates metadata files and a script that are needed later in the analysis:

-- AE_F2_merge.csv
+- ../Metadata/AE_F2_merge.csv
-- AE_deconvoluted.pop
+- ../Metadata/AE_deconvoluted.pop
-- SigSelection.pop
+- ../Metadata/SigSelection.pop
 - ChooseSigSel.sh

 Calls: nothing

-###BT2_build.qsub
+###1.1_BT2_build.qsub
 Builds a Bowtie2 index for the reference

 Calls: nothing

-###FastQC.qsub
+###1.1_FastQC.qsub
 Runs FastQC on untrimmed fastqs

 Calls: nothing

-###ProcessRadtags.qsub
+###1.1_ProcessRadtags.qsub
 Runs the first step of a STACKS pipeline to trim reads: remove adapters & demultiplex *This command changes the file extensions from fastq to fq*

-Calls: FastQC_trimmed.qsub
+Calls:

+- 1.2_FastQC_trimmed.qsub
+- 1.2_BT2Map.qsub

 ###FastQC_trimmed.qsub
-Runs FastQC on trimmed and demultiplexed fastq files
+Slowly runs FastQC on trimmed and demultiplexed fastq files a few at a time

+Calls: nothing

+###1.2_BT2Map.qsub
+Runs Bowtie2 mapping for each individual to reference (simultanous with FastQC_trimmed)

 Calls:
-- ChooseSigSel.sh
-- BT2Map.qsub

-###ChooseSigSel.sh
-Moves all the trimmed fastq files to either AE_Deconvoluted or SigSelection directory

-###BT2Map.qsub
-Runs Bowtie2 mapping for each individual to reference

-Calls:
-- echo.qsub
+- 1.3_echo.qsub
-- view_samtools.qsub
+- 1.3_view_samtools.qsub

-###echo.qsub
+###1.3_echo.qsub
-A series of echo commands that write out the program versions and files used for a given individual for pipeline
+A series of echo commands that write out the program versions and files used for a given pipeline

 Calls: nothing

-###view_samtools.qsub
+###1.3_view_samtools.qsub
 Uses samtools to get mapped reads into correct format for STACKS

 Calls:
+- 1.4_ChooseSigSel.sh
-- GenMap_STACKS.qsub
+- 1.5_GenMap_STACKS.qsub
-- Pop_STACKS.qsub
+- 1.5_Pop_STACKS.qsub

-###GenMap_STACKS.qsub
+###1.4_ChooseSigSel.sh
+Moves all the sam and bam files to either AE_Deconvoluted or SigSelection directory.
+Since two different sets of plants were sequenced together, the files need to be separated for downstream analysis.

+###1.5_GenMap_STACKS.qsub
 For Anther Exsertion lines, uses STACKS pipeline to create a genetic map

-###Pop_STACKS.qsub
+###1.5_Pop_STACKS.qsub
 For both datasets, uses STACKS pipeline to get summary statistics

 ###supreme-octo-disco.Rproj